How to sweeten coffee without sugar – nutritionist and barista advice

 (Image credit: GettyImages)

-Time and time again, baristas emphasised ‘blooming’.
-This is where you dampen your ground beans for 30 seconds to release the CO2 from your grounds.
-CO2 makes your coffee taste acidic, so you'll want to 'bloom' your grounds for a sweeter flavor.
 Once you’ve brewed your coffee, remove the crema.
 This is the hazelnut foam you'll see on top of any good espresso.
 Removing it from your drink is a divisive topic in the coffee community; the crema balances the flavors of your cup of joe perfectly.
-However, in professional coffee tasting competitions, experts will remove the crema, because it has a really strong ashy and bitter taste which can overpower the rest of the drink.
+However, in professional coffee tasting competitions, experts will remove the crema, because it has a really strong ashy and bitter taste that can overpower the rest of the drink.

 The way you brew coffee will give vastly different results too.
 As mentioned, a fine grind and fast extraction is more likely to yield a sweeter brew.
-Therefore, the methods which are best suited to sweeter cups of coffee are fast, high-pressure ones.
+Therefore, the methods that are best suited to sweeter cups of coffee are fast, high-pressure ones.
 An espresso machine is designed with this task in mind.
 Pulling an espresso is the fastest way to have a sweeter coffee.
 However, if you don’t want a big machine, a pour over or moka pot will yield similarly sweet and delicate results.
 Cold brew has a different flavor profile from normal coffee, because it is extracted under different conditions.
 It's much sweeter, so you can follow our guide on how to make cold brew if you'd like to mix up your coffee style.

 I would avoid a French press, for example, which requires a coarse grind and longer brewing time, resulting in a more acidic brew.
 Below are tried-and-tested coffee makers that will give you a sweeter cup of joe.